ClecioJung/digital-control/README.md

 - [Melhoria da robustez e eficiência em acionamentos de motores de indução trifásicos combinando as técnicas IFOC, LMC e MRAC](https://repositorio.utfpr.edu.br/jspui/bitstream/1/24529/1/melhoriarobustezeficienciamotores.pdf) (in brazilian portuguese);
 - [Reactive power based MRAC for robustness and efficiency improvements on a IFOC induction motor drive](https://ieeexplore.ieee.org/document/9067318);
 - [Adaptive Loss Model Control for robustness and efficiency improvement of induction motor drive](https://ieeexplore.ieee.org/abstract/document/9612111);

+More information about the functioning of this library can be achieved by consulting the source code (its not that hard).
+Feel free to contact me with questions or comments.